GoogleChrome/developer.chrome.com/site/en/articles/x-google-ignore-list/index.md

 The `sources` field shows a list of original sources used by the `mappings` entry.
 Watch [What are source maps?](https://youtu.be/FIYkjjFYvoI) to learn how the mappings work.

-Given that the two files `node_modules/…/frameworks.js` and `node_modules/.../library.js` are third party scripts, you can specify the `x_google_ignoreList` field to indicate their positions in the `sources` field.
+Given that the two files `node_modules/…/frameworks.js` and `node_modules/.../library.js` are third party scripts, you can specify the `ignoreList` field to indicate their positions in the `sources` field.
 Chrome DevTools will apply this information to hide frames from those ignored files.

 <figure>
   {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/yw7xc5vBlBrCloYwFioA.png", alt="A comparison of collapsed and expanded stack trace.", width="800", height="467" %}